Constituency Structure over Eojeol in Korean Treebanks: Existing Korean constituency treebanks

 The Penn Korean treebank inherits the representational philosophy of the Penn treebank tradition and adapts it to Korean while preserving a range of crosslinguistic annotation conventions \citep{han-EtAl:2002}.

-As in the Sejong treebank, eojeol remains the terminal unit.
-Although words are tokenized in a preprocessing sense, the terminals in the constituency structure correspond to eojeol rather than to individual morphemes.
-Morphological information is encoded through compound part of speech tags attached to terminals, rather than through independent syntactic projections.
+As in the Sejong treebank, each terminal corresponds to a single eojeol position in the constituency yield.
+The terminal string, however, is not a plain surface eojeol, but a morphologically analyzed representation containing a sequence of morphemes and language-specific POS labels.
+Although words are tokenized in a preprocessing sense, the terminals in the constituency structure correspond to eojeol-level units rather than to individual morphemes.
+Morphological information is therefore encoded inside terminal strings through compound POS annotations, rather than through independent syntactic projections.

 The most distinctive characteristic of the Penn Korean treebank is its systematic use of null elements \citep{han-etal-2020-null}.
 Empty categories such as \textit{pro} appear as explicit terminals within nominal or clausal constituents.
-These null elements are not treated as peripheral annotations but as real, structurally legitimate leaves in the tree, occupying argument positions and licensing structural relations such as control and clausal complementation.
-This practice aligns Korean annotation with Penn style analyses developed for English \citep{marcus-etal-1993-building}, Chinese \citep{xue-etal-2005-ctb}, and other languages, and reflects a commitment to structural uniformity across languages.
+These null elements are not treated as peripheral annotations but as {structurally represented leaves}, occupying argument positions and encoding structural relations such as control and clausal complementation.
+This practice aligns Korean annotation with Penn-style analyses developed for English \citep{marcus-etal-1993-building}, Chinese \citep{xue-etal-2005-ctb}, and other languages, and {supports crosslinguistic consistency within the Penn treebank tradition}.

 A further characteristic concerns the treatment of functional morphemes.
 Functional markers are consistently represented in a canonical form, regardless of phonological alternations conditioned by the preceding segment.
 For example, the eojeol 정부는 \textit{jeongbuneun} (`government-\textsc{top}') is analyzed as 정부+은 \textit{jeongbu-eun} (`government-\textsc{top}') rather than 정부+는 \textit{jeongbu-neun} (`government-\textsc{top}'), abstracting away from surface allomorphy.
 Other Korean constituency treebanks typically preserve such alternations in their annotations.
 The Penn Korean treebank instead abstracts away from surface allomorphy in favor of morphologically normalized representations.